outpost-os/sentry-kernel/doc/concepts/proof/basics.rst

    * All memory cell must be, except for very specific cases, strictly typed.
 This means that there is no union at API level.
 Moreover, all variable must have a strictly typed semantic (e.g. a returned status code... must not be semantically something else than a status code)
+   * There must not have infinite loops (for e.g. waiting for an external event), as such loops can't be traversed by EVA.
+Such loop must be implemented with timeout mechanism.

 Once these requirements fulfill, it is highly easier to validate memory manipulation, detect Run-Time Errors and reduce false positives.